mryamz/Stringy-Math/README.md

 A math library for Java that reseambles Java's StringBuilder but allows for mathmatical computations at unimited precision.

 ### TODO
-- Add methods for use of division.
+- Fix the placement for the decimal point after division computation.
 - Add sqrt functionality
 - Documentation
 - Testing